enkidevs/curriculum/blockchain/fundamentals/ethereum-i/what-are-smart-contracts.md

 ## Content

 Ethereum's code files are **smart contracts**.
 Ethereum Virtual Machine is a runtime environment for executing compiled smart contracts: EVM does not run Solidity directly, but rather runs the *bytecode* obtained by compiling `.sol` files[1].

-It’s worth stating that smart contracts are not limited to Ethereum: the concept of having a piece of code regulate the behavior of an external institution is much older.
+It’s worth stating that smart contracts are not Ethereum-specific: the concept of having a piece of code regulate the behavior of an external institution is much older.

 Here's an example of a Solidity smart contract.
 We'll cover in-depth what each keyword means later on: